-Considered one of the most promising musicians on the indie circuit, keyboardist Karan Joseph, 29, jumped off a Bandra high-rise on Saturday morning.
+Considered one of the most promising musicians on the indie circuit, keyboardist Karan Joseph, 29, jumped off a Bandra high-rise on September 9.
 All pictures/Karan Joseph Facebook

 Joseph, known in the industry as Madfingers, allegedly committed suicide from a 12th floor flat in Bandra Bandstand's Concorde Apartments.

 According to the police, Joseph may have been battling depression, but they are probing other angles, including a drug overdose

 The flat at Concorde belonged to Rishi Shah alias Arun, who Joseph had met in Bangalore a few months ago.
 They quickly turned friends and Shah invited Joseph over to Mumbai.
 The musician arrived in the city a month ago and was living with Shah since.
 According to officials from Bandra police station, Joseph was finding it difficult to adjust to life here, and was particularly upset about a specific something

 Joseph, Shah and a female friend had spent Friday night at a friend's party and returned home Saturday morning.
 According to the police, who have filed an Accidental Death Report in the case, the three were watching television at Shah's home when suddenly Joseph got up, walked towards the window and jumped out.
 Shah and the friend say they had no inkling of what Joseph was about to do